 - All labeling and barcodes match your specifications

-- Cartons are loaded carefully to avoid damaged goods
+- Cartons are loaded carefully handled and safely loaded

 - Workers follow your loading plans precisely as laid out

-One scenario that might require a loading inspection is when you produce expensive, fragile products — for example, crystal vases, delicate artwork, or glass cabinets.
+- You produce expensive, fragile products such as crystal vases, delicate artwork, or glass cabinets.
 Shipping these products requires that anyone handling them uses extreme care and loads them appropriately into the container.

-Another scenario would be one where you’re ordering many containers worth of goods per year and have developed a packing plan for efficient loading.
+- You have developed a container stuffing plan to fill your containers more cost-efficiently.
 Perhaps you’ve used free or paid container stuffing software to specify the exact positioning of all your cartons, and the individuals loading your container need to follow this process strictly.

-A loading inspection is appropriate for any situation in which you would benefit from supervising the loading process.
+A loading inspection is appropriate for any situation in which you want to supervise the loading of goods into the shipping container.

 Incorporating Container Loading Inspections into Your Plans

-If you want to verify what your supplier is loading into the container and how they’re doing it, you should think about conducting a container loading inspection.
-Many companies that regularly order full containers of goods think of these as another tool in their supply chain management toolkit.
+Consider a container loading inspection to verify what your supplier is loading into the shipping container and how they do it.
+Many companies that order full containers of goods consider these another tool in their supply chain management toolkit.

-They often have a robust quality control plan that includes pre-shipment, during production, pre-production, and loading inspections.
-By using all these tools at different times, they can manage their supplier relationships more effectively.
+They often have a robust quality control plan that includes various types of inspections, such as pre-shipment, during production, pre-production, and loading inspections, by using all these tools at different times.

 0 Comments